Everyone loves a healthy glow, but the simple truth is that tanned skin is damaged skin.

 - Protect your skin with clothing, a hat, and sunscreen if you go outside.
 Look for sun-protective clothing.

 Sunscreen protects your skin against the sun's ultraviolet rays.
 Ultraviolet rays include UVA and UVB.
-UVA mostly causes aging and wrinkles and contributes to skin cancer.
-UVB mostly causes sunburn and skin cancer.
+UVA penetrates the skin deeper than UVB rays, causing wrinkles and contributing to skin cancer.
+UVB causes sunburn and is also a factor in skin cancer.

 What SPF Means